 Jeff Hawkins is the Deputy Managing Partner of Bain Capital Credit and Special Situations, the $57 Billion credit arm of Bain Capital, one of the world’s leading multi-asset alternative investment firms.
 Founded in 1998, Bain Capital Credit has organically grown into a global organization of more than 400 employees operating from a network of fourteen offices around the world.

-Jeff is involved in a number of philanthropic activities and currently serves as the Chair of the Boston Public Library Fund and is a member of the Board of Trustees of Trinity College and Buckingham Browne & Nichols.
+Jeff is involved in a number of philanthropic activities and currently serves as the Chair of the Boston Public Library Fund and is a member of the Board of Trustees of Trinity College.
+He formally served on the board of Buckingham Browne & Nichols.
 Jeff received a B.A. in Soviet Studies from Trinity College and a J.D. from Harvard Law School.

 Julie Kim

-She joined Takeda in 2019 through the acquisition of Shire, where she held several diverse roles with increasing responsibility.
-As part of Takeda, she became the President of the Plasma-Derived Therapies Business Unit, the position she occupied until April of 2022, when she became President of the U.S. Business Unit and U.S. Country Head.
+Julie joined Takeda in 2019 through the acquisition of Shire and has held several diverse roles with increasing responsibility, including president of the Plasma-Derived Therapies Business Unit and president of the U.S. Business Unit.

-Julie has 30 years of experience in health care, with leadership positions at global, regional, country and functional levels.
-In the biopharmaceutical industry, her experiences have spanned a variety of therapeutic areas, international market access, country and regional general management, marketing and emerging market development.
+With three decades working in health care and leadership positions at global, regional, country and functional levels, Julie’s experiences have spanned a variety of therapeutic areas, international market access, country and regional general management, marketing and emerging market development.

-Julie is known for strong, collaborative and inclusive leadership that enables Takeda to meet the needs of the people the company serves while driving innovations that will improve patients’ lives.
-Her global outlook, a result of having worked in many countries in Europe, Asia and Latin America, as well as having lived in the U.K., Switzerland and the U.S., have helped her create teams that are diverse in multiple dimensions to enable inclusive decision-making that keeps the patient at the center.
+Julie is known for her strong, collaborative and inclusive leadership style that enables Takeda to meet the needs of the people the company serves, while also driving innovations that will improve patients’ lives.
+Her global outlook, a result of having worked in many countries in Europe, Asia and Latin America, as well as having lived in the U.K., Switzerland, Hong Kong and the U.S., has helped her foster diverse teams to enable inclusive decision-making that keeps the patient at the center.

-She earned an MBA from the J. L. Kellogg Graduate School of Management at Northwestern University and a bachelor’s degree in economics from Dartmouth College.
-She resides with her family in the Boston area.
+Julie earned an MBA from the J. L. Kellogg Graduate School of Management at Northwestern University and a bachelor’s degree in economics from Dartmouth College.
+Julie splits her time between Boston and Tokyo, where Takeda is headquartered.

 Jonathan S. Lavine